ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 Alpin-based docker image created with continuous integration builds in mind.
 As the name suggests, this
 image is designed to serve as a starter image for building a use-tailored CircleCI [remote docker executor](https://circleci.com/docs/2.0/custom-images/#section=configuration).

-This image contains the minimum packages required to operate a build on CircleCI, including configuring
+This image contains the minimum packages required to operate a build on CircleCI, along with configuring
-a `USER` definition and multi-language support.
+a `USER circleci` definition and multi-language support.

+_difference with cimg libraries._ Enterprise settings often require specific security and configuration testing.
+The twdps series of convenience images is based on Alpine linux and includes common sdlc practices including
+benchmark testing.

+**Other images in this series**

+twdps/di-circleci-infra-image
+twdps/di-circleci-k8s-deploy-image
+twdps/di-circleci-python-image

 ## Table of Contents